 Successful mobile marketing strategies have captured the attention of huge global audiences.

-Adopting eCommerce SMS marketing
+Adopting SMS marketing for eCommerce

 The premise of SMS marketing is that you reach out to potential or existing customers via text messages.
 These are messages sent over the cell network, which means the recipient can get them without internet or mobile data on all types of SMS-enabled mobile devices—even feature phones!

-You can send many types of SMS messages to your customers as part of your marketing efforts.
+You can send many types of SMS messages to your customers as part of your eCommerce marketing efforts.

 Bulk text messages can comprise helpful information about products and new offerings.
 They tend to be more promotional in nature.
 Product features and benefits can be included and shared with massive local or global target markets in this way.
 You can also make important announcements through one-way texting.

 Then there are transactional messages.
 These are usually automatically sent out when any new sales-related event or activity occurs.
 For example, suppose your customer just placed an order.
 You can send an SMS saying: “Thanks for placing an order with ABC Store.
 Your order total is $164.75.
-We’ll send you an update as soon as it’s shipped out.”
+We'll send you an update as soon as it's shipped out.”
+Or, let's say, during the checkout process, a user did not pay for their purchase; you could text them a reminder about that.
+Similarly, prompt eCommerce SMS notifications can be sent out to all the customers whose orders have been dispatched and are on their way to them.

 We've already seen how important it is to reach out to customers via mobile in this day and age.